Rules for Players, Parents and Rye Ranger Families

 Rye Rangers will notify all impacted players/coaches on the affected team(s) of any such action.
 Rye Rangers will provide prompt notification to RCDS.

-If permitted by the facility, players may arrive earlier and teams may meet earlier and remain masked and socially distanced outside the rink facility (e.g. in the parking lot a good distance from the building entrance for a team warm-up).
-If this is the case, the players may dress outside, masked and socially distanced.
+If permitted by the facility, players may arrive earlier and teams may meet outside the rink facility (e.g., in the parking lot a good distance from the building entrance for a team warm-up).
+If this is the case, the players may dress outside.
 RCDS does not allow players to get dressed or undressed in the parking lot.

-Enter rink facilities only at designated entrance points, in single file and socially distanced no more than 15 minutes prior to the start.
+For teams that are not allowed to use a locker room, they should enter rink facilities masked at designated entrance points, no more than 15 minutes prior to the start.

 Bags should not be brought into rinks, unless authorized by a coach (which will only be done if a rink provides sufficient non-locker room space where bags can be stored in a socially distanced setting).
 Players can carry skates, gloves, and helmet into the rink.

 Goalies may enter rinks 20 minutes prior to an ice session and dress in the rink, but must remain masked and socially distant.